Party Candidate Selection

 For electing a single party leader, I think you should opt either for public primaries for all party members or selection by legislators - I don’t think anything else makes sense.
 You can even do something in between where legislators narrow it down to a few people and party members select among them, or vice versa, more on that in the next part.

-For legislators, I think the cleanest way of approaching candidate selection of like 30 people selected by whatever means you want - appointed by the leader, by legislators, by party members, etc. One other benefit of a committee is that you can combine delegates chosen by different means, some by party members and some by elites, which is what parties in most countries do.
-A good system would be maybe that 30% of delegates are chosen by the leader, another 30% by current legislators, and the other 40% chosen proportionally by party legislators.
+For legislators, I think the cleanest way of approaching candidate selection is to have a candidate selection committee of like 30 people selected by whatever means you want - appointed by the leader, by legislators, by party members, etc. One other benefit of a committee is that you can combine delegates chosen by different means, some by party members and some by elites, which is what parties in most countries do.
+A good system would maybe be that 30% of delegates are chosen by the leader, another 30% by current legislators, and the other 40% chosen proportionally by party legislators.
 If it’s a new party, you could make it 30% leader and 70% public - I think the public part is crucial to prevent a leader from totally dominating a party.
 You could also easily make this multiple regional candidate committees instead, where the percentages hold for each individual committee.

 I would make the candidate selection for the legislature proportional, as I’ll get to in the second part, and this fraction selected by the leader would be my main way of introducing majoritarianism to promote uniformity.